Internet-Hyena/hhh-transcript/src/chapter1.md

 <p class="vriska">VRISKA: Sigh.</p>
 <p class="vriska">VRISKA: Can you please tell me what to do?
 And not in some coy, rounda8out way like you have 8een.</p>

-<p class="vriska">VRISKA (neutral): You're supposed to 8e guiding me, 8ut instead sweeps of my life are 8eing w8sted here when I could 8e doing so much more out there.</p>
+<p class="vriska">VRISKA: You're supposed to 8e guiding me, 8ut instead sweeps of my life are 8eing w8sted here when I could 8e doing so much more out there.</p>
 <p class="davepetasprite"><span class="prefix">DAVEPETASPRITE^2: B33 <</span> trust me im trying!!</p>
 <p class="davepetasprite"><span class="prefix">DAVEPETASPRITE^2: B33 <</span> my advice is just... a litter bit limited</p>